theproadam/renderX/README.md

 # renderX

-renderX: A 3D C# rendering API

-renderX is a non dependant c# Rendering API capable of 3d rendering without the use of openGL or directX.
+##### RenderX Is A Non Dependant C# Rendering API Capable of 3D Rendering Graphics Without The Use of OpenGL or DirectX.

 More Features Will Be Added Soon, such as:
   - Raytracing